TelepathicGrunt/StructureTutorialMod/README.md

 ---

+All vanilla worldgen JSON and NBT files can be found here.
+Older Minecraft versions are under the commit history: https://github.com/misode/mcmeta/tree/data/data/minecraft

 Another guide: https://gist.github.com/GentlemanRevvnar/98a8f191f46d28f63592672022c41497

 If you don't know how to make a nbt file for structures, it's actually fairly simple and you can do it all inside minecraft itself!
 Here is a video on how to make and save a structure to nbt using structure blocks.
 Here's a short video on how Structure Blocks work: